Belio/ISGreplicationDemo/README.md

-# Couchbase Inter Sync Gateway Replication Demo
+# Couchbase Inter-Sync Gateway Replication Demo
 This demo will be demonstrate how to configure Inter Sync Gateway replication.

 This demo will deploy: